Content Detail

 Birds are attracted to and spread the attractive, showy pink to reddish capsules that open to reveal orange seeds.
 It is invasive in some areas of the United States.

 Spindle-tree requires well-drained soil.
+It can tolerate some drought conditions once established, when planted in partial shade.
 Birds easily spread the seeds and this plant is becoming invasive in some parts of the United States.

 Euonymus scale is a problem on spindle-tree.